Bonita Springs, Florida

 We used Instacart to save some money on food during out stay.
 I love food and often eating healthy while traveling is a real struggle for me especially when I have to choose between $14 for a boring salad or $14 for a bacon cheeseburger.
 Instacart was a win win.
 I could order $3.50 chopped salads for my lunch, cottage cheese and cherry tomatoes for my breakfast and stick to my diet.

 I also ordered go-gurt, milk and fresh fruit for the kids.
 And potato chips.
 We had brought cereal and oatmeal for breakfast along with some items for lunch.
 The best part We could order wine for delivery as well.
 Considering a bottle of wine in the market was $115 and at the restaurants the cheapest bottle was $58, we saved a lot by having it delivered.

-We received wonderful service from all staff at the Hyatt Regency Coconut point.
-We were extremely pleased with the resort amenities especially the pool complex and kids activities.
+We received a wonderful service from all staff at the Hyatt Coconut Point.
+We were extremely pleased with the resort amenities especially the pool complex and kids’ activities.
 I would definitely recommend staying here for a relaxing resort vacation.
-The service is top notch.
+The service is top-notch.

 Check out these other great Hyatt Resorts and other Fun Family Resorts